YHSjoung/wp1121/hw2/README.md

 # 112-1 Hw2 WP Music

-I have implemented fore of the "perfect" requirements for this app.
+I have implemented four of the "perfect" requirements for this app.

 First, a warning will pop up if you fail to update the list or card.
 If you forget to enter the "Name" of a list or leave it blank, a message will appear saying, "Please enter the list name."
 The same goes for the card.